To determine the cause of a nail

 Tests used to examine nail and debris samples

-fungal culture, which can determine which type of
+fungal culture.
+This can show which type of

 fungus is present.
 Fungi typically grow slowly, so it can take several weeks